diana309/innovationOnBoard.github.io/competition-application-request-pairing-uot.md

 title: Pairing Application
 description: Sign Up Form
 nav-menu: true
 explanation: Take the first step toward an exciting adventure—apply to be matched with a potential co-founder!
 This form is for individuals who either have an idea or are looking to join a team with an existing idea.
 Please complete the form with as much detail as possible.
-After reviewing your application, we’ll aim to connect you with a team that aligns with your interests and expertise within 4-6 weeks.
 Please note that a match is not guaranteed, as it depends on the applications we receive.
-If a match is successfully found, we’ll notify you by email.
+We will send a confirmation email with more details on the next steps after receiving your application.
+If you haven't received our email within two days, please contact us at innovationboard.uoft@gmail.com.
 You’ll also be invited to join Co-Founder’s Day—a networking event on Jan 7 designed in a speed-dating format for the pitch competition, where you can meet potential team members for the competition and beyond!
 Due to website traffic, submissions may occasionally take up to 2 minutes to process.
-Please do not refresh or close your browser during this time
+Please do not refresh or close your browser during this time.
 ---

 <div class="row">